mgarciadelojo/tdd-workshop/README.md

 # TDD Workshop

-Please clone the repo and complete the exercise working in pairs!
+Clone the repo and complete the exercise working in pairs!

 Content:
 *   [What is TDD?](#what-is-tdd)